-On the other hand, our business has been, and is expected to be, challenged by the weak economic outlook.
-We have been facing weaker market conditions mainly as a result of slowdown in the growth of the PRC economy, slow global economic growth, stock market volatility, continued fall in retail sales, and uncertain property market in Hong Kong.
-We consider that such weak economic outlook may cast uncertainty on the overall demand for the IT infrastructure solutions in Hong Kong and Macau, and in turn may have negative impact on our business volume and exert pressure on our pricing terms and hence on our profit margin and profitability.
+Last but not the least, our business has been, and is expected to be, challenged by the weak economic outlook.
+We believe that the market conditions remain uncertain due to continual slowdown in the growth of both the PRC and global economy.
+We consider that might have negative impact on our business volume and exert pressure on our pricing terms and hence on our profit margin and profitability.